 It’s definitely never too early to bring your kids to Africa (in our opinion!), and this year we saw families with children as young as two take the plunge and join the fun.

-We hope these photos and testimonials from will inspire you to bring your family to our one of volunteer programmes, where you can participate together in much-needed, often dirty, but always fulfilling and fun activities!
+We hope these photos and testimonials from family volunteers in 2019 will inspire you to bring your family to our one of volunteer programmes, where you can participate together in much-needed, often dirty, but always fulfilling and fun activities!
 If you’re nervous to bring your families on this kind of experience, we would be happy to direct you to some of our ex-family volunteers, who can hopefully reassure you that the adventure is definitely worth it!

 Our Zimbabwe projects saw the bulk of our family volunteers this year, overtaking Namibia, which has in the past been the most popular family volunteering destination.
 Zimbabwe has seen somewhat of a resurgence in tourism over the last few years, and despite its economic challenges, the draw of the wildlife, people and landscapes is certainly compelling.